tmartin1/prosperence/STYLE-GUIDE.md

     var animal = ['cat', 'dog', 'fish'];
     ```

-* Name your variables after their purpose, not their structure
+* Name your variables after their purpose, not their structure.

     ```javascript
     // good: